sarahgoldman/cordova-print-pdf-plugin/README.md

 ```
 var options = {

-	data: null, 	// print data, base64 string (required)
+	data: null, 				// content, either base64 string or file uri (required)

+	type: 'Data',				// type of content, use either 'Data' or 'File'

-	title: '', 		// title of document
+	title: 'Print Document', 	// title of document

 	dialogX: -1,				// if a dialog coord is not set, it defaults to -1.
 								// the iOS method will fall back to center if it gets
 	dialogY: -1,				// a dialog coord less than 0. (iPad only)

 	success: null,				// success callback function, argument is a json string.
 	 							// parsed json format:
 								// {success: true}

 	error: null					// error callback function, argument is a json string.
 	 							// parsed json format:
 								// {success: [boolean], available: [boolean], error: [string], dismissed: [boolean]}

 };
 ```